kubernetes/community/contributors/guide/pull-requests.md

 Make the fixups, and don't squash yet.
 Put them in a new commit, and re-push.
 That way your reviewer can look at the new commit on its own, which is much faster than starting over.

-We might still ask you to clean up your commits at the very end for the sake of a more readable history, but don't do this until asked: typically at the point where the PR would otherwise be tagged `LGTM`.
+We might still ask you to clean up your commits at the very end for the sake of a more readable history, but don't do this until asked: typically at the point where the pull request would otherwise be tagged `LGTM`.

 Each commit should have a good title line (<70 characters) and include an additional description paragraph describing in more detail the change intended.